benchmark-urbanism/cityseer-api/docs/modules/centrality.md

 </FuncElement>
 <FuncElement name="geom" type="shapely.geometry.Polygon">

 An optional `shapely` [`Polygon`](https://shapely.readthedocs.io/en/latest/manual.html#polygons) geometry defining the original boundary of interest.
 Must be in the same Coordinate Reference System as the `x` and `y` attributes supplied in the graph.
 Used for identifying `live` nodes in the event that a `live` attribute was not provided with the graph.
-If both the `geom` and the `live` attribute are provided, then the `live` attribute takes precedence and the `geom` is then only used for handling certain edge cases for decomposed nodes.
+If both the `geom` and the `live` attribute are provided, then the `live` attribute takes precedence and the `geom` is then only used for handling certain edge cases when decomposing edges.

 </FuncElement>
 <FuncHeading>Returns</FuncHeading>
 <FuncElement name="node_labels" type="list">

 A list of node labels in the same order as the node map.
+Node labels will be derived from the `label` node attribute, if provided.
+Otherwise, labels will be generated automatically.
+If decomposing the graph, newly generated nodes will be assigned new labels.

 </FuncElement>